grncdr/node-any-db/DESIGN.md

    method.

 **Events**
- * `'commit'` - Emitted after the transaction has successfully committed.
+ * `'committed'` - Emitted after the transaction has successfully committed.
- * `'rollback'` - Emitted after the transaction has rolled back.
+ * `'rolled back'` - Emitted after the transaction has rolled back.
  * `'error', err` - Emitted under three conditions:
    1. There was an error acquiring a connection.
    2. Any query performed in this transaction emits an error that would otherwise